Brush and Tree Removal 2019 Policy

 |Friday||fourth Tuesday of the month|

-Please have tree branches and brush out by 7:00 a.m. on Tuesday.
+Please have tree branches and brush out by 7:00 a.m. on your Tuesday of the month.
 In the event that Town crews cannot complete the collection route on Tuesday, brush pick up will continue that week until the route is completed.

 The maximum amount of materials to be picked up per address is 480 cubic feet, which is based on a loose brush pile 4-feet high by 10-feet long by 12-feet deep.
 Please use this as a guideline when setting out materials.